UK leadership favourite Truss U-turns on pay plan in first big misstep | Politics

 One Truss-supporting Conservative lawmaker said the miscalculation would damage the rest of the campaign.
 "This was a completely avoidable error, but I don’t think in the end it will stop her being prime minister," he said.

 Sunak supporter Ben Houchen, the Conservative mayor of Tees Valley, said he was "speechless" at the proposal.
-"There is simply no way you can do this without a massive pay cut for 5.5m people, including nurses, police officers and our armed forces outside London," he said.
+Millions of nurses, police officers and soldiers would have had their pay cut by 1,500 pounds ($1,828) a year, Sunak's campaign said.

 Rachel Reeves, Labour's finance spokesperson, said Truss's plan would have sucked money out of local communities.
 "This latest mess has exposed exactly what Liz Truss thinks of public sector workers across Britain," she said.